ProjecVirgil/VirgilAI/README.md

  Before the user on Linux (preferably, but also on Windows it would not be) create an enviroment with venv ```python -m venv name_enviroment``` after writing ```source name_enviroment/bin/activate```.
  Now you can install all the dependencies without putting your PC at risk.
  To close the environment, just run ```deactivate```.
+ If you use the enviroment try Virgil only whith the text interface

 ## 📖 How to use
 ### When you have installed and downloaded the API you can start using Virgilio 🥡